unora-project/unora-project.github.io/docs/quests/circles/circle_3/feeding_the_beggar.md

 - With the dinner plate in hand, head back to the Beggar and select "I brought you a dinner plate." to complete the quest

-!!! note
+!!! note ""

 Your new mount will show up in the Terminus menu (F1) under "Mounts".

+!!! note ""